KOLANICH-libs/Stepper/README.md

 For information about bcm2835, visit http://www.airspayce.com/mikem/bcm2835

-Move.cpp is a simple example program that uses command line arguments to run the stepper motor.
+Move.cpp is a simple example program that bounces the stepper motor.
+Edit the file to reflect the steps per revolution and speed.

 Building
 --------